Talking With Children About Racism, Police Brutality and Protests

 My friends and I want to be honest with our kids about the very real inequalities and prejudices they may encounter, experience, and/or witness, but we also don't want to overwhelm our kids before they are developmentally ready to comprehend these situations, nor do we want to terrify them.

 It would be facile--and just plain not true--to say "Stay out of trouble and you'll be fine."
-It's easy to give examples of African American men who have been killed when they had not committed a crime and were not resisting arrest; Eric Garner is only the most recent.
-Cory Booker, US Senator from New Jersey, was my son's age when he graduated from Stanford, was honored as a Rhodes Scholar, and then was jumped by six police officers with their guns drawn.
+It's easy to give examples of unarmed African American men who have been killed during encounters with police; George Floyd is only the most recent.
+Cory Booker, US Senator from New Jersey, was my son's age when he graduated from Stanford, was honored as a Rhodes Scholar, and later ;was jumped by six police officers with their guns drawn.
 They held him for half an hour as a dangerous criminal, barking at him "I said don't move!" while he was praying and shaking.
-My children, who are protected from such situations because of the color of their skin, would have been shaking and praying too, but would probably would have tried to assert their rights.
-That would may well have gotten Booker killed.
+My children, who are protected from such situations because of the color of their skin, would have been shaking and praying too, but would probably have tried to assert their rights.
+Booker didn't dare to do so.

 White families often ignore the issue of racism because it makes us uncomfortable, and because we assume that it doesn't affect our children.
 But racism dehumanizes all of us.
 We can only end racism by talking with all of our children about how it unfair it is, by admitting that all of us have a tendency to judge people based on appearance, by pointing out the terrible cost to people of color but also to our entire society, and by teaching our children that treating all people fairly matters.

-Many white parents talk about heroes like Rosa Parks and Martin Luther King, and about slavery.
+Many White parents talk about heroes like Rosa Parks and Martin Luther King, and about slavery.
 We also need to talk about institutionalized racism and about privilege.
 These are tough issues to discuss, even with adults.
 So maybe the easiest way to teach children about them is with stories.
 So, for instance, my son told me today that he remembers a time when we ran to catch a bus, when he was ten.
-After we got on the bus, I told him that friends of mine, who were black, had forbidden their son to run in public, even to catch a bus.
+After we got on the bus, I told him that African-American friends of mine had forbidden their son to run in public, even to catch a bus.
 They were afraid that a police officer would assume that he was running from a crime and should be apprehended.
-(Attorney General Eric Holder tells a story of how this happened to him when he was already a federal prosecutor.)
-My son was horrified, naturally, and this evolved into a discussion about privilege, which he remembers ten years later.
-Of course, over the years that ongoing conversation was amplified by my children's own experiences; such as watching their friends of color be repeatedly stopped and searched by police officers, when neither of my children were ever searched.
+(Former Attorney General Eric Holder tells a story of how this happened to him when he was already a federal prosecutor.)
+This evolved into a discussion about privilege, which he remembers ten years later.
+Of course, over the years that ongoing conversation was amplified by my children's own experiences, such as learning that their of-color friends were sometimes stopped and searched by police officers, when neither of my children were ever searched.

 So how can we talk with our children about these recent incidents?
 Obviously each parent will have a somewhat different perspective, so what we choose to say might be different.
-I can only tell you what I would say.
+I can only tell you what I as a White psychologist would say to my own children.
 Let's take this by age.

-I don't think toddlers should ever be exposed to TV news or alarmed discussions about threatening events.
-So I would not recommend talking in earshot of toddlers about such an issue, even if you assume they won't understand.
+Toddlers' brains are rapidly developing in response to their environment and are highly sensitive to scary images and situations.
+So toddlers should never be exposed to TV news.
+I would not recommend talking in earshot of toddlers about any upsetting issue, even if you assume they won't understand.
 Toddlers are acutely sensitive to our tone of voice and are easily alarmed.

 Preschoolers (3 to 5)